centrifuge/documentation/docs/user/centrifuge-pools/intro-to-pools/index.md

 ### Investors

 Investors provide the liquidity that issuers use to finance assets and in return earn yield.
 For every Centrifuge pool, investors can invest in pool tranche tokens which represent their stake in that tranche.
-These tranches represent a tired investment structure with different tranches common in traditional finance — see below.
+These tranches represent a tiered investment structure with different tranches common in traditional finance — see below.

 ## Tranche tokens